vuejs/v2.vuejs.org/src/v2/cookbook/vue-route-change-handling.md

 <router-view :key="$route.path"></router-view>
 ```

-The difference is that `/orders` and `/orders?page=2` would not reload re-create the components and data would not be reloaded, but going from `/orders` to `/invoices` with the same `OrdersIndex` component used, it would be re-created.
+The difference is that `/orders` and `/orders?page=2` would not reload re-create the components and data would not be reloaded, but going from `/orders` to `/invoices` with the same `OrderIndex` component used, it would be re-created.

 The former aren't widely known so the most commonly used way is the plain `router-view`: